 Everyone's favorite topic - documentation!
 I am a big believer in doing something right the first time, and documentation - while being a huge pain in the ass - makes sure things are done right the first time, and tracked.

-I think its important for all engineers to document what they're…Continue
+I think its important for all engineers to document what they're doing, but someone at work suggested recently that it's even more…Continue

 Added by Alyssa Sittig on October 4, 2011 at 5:26pm — No Comments